Autostronomy/AutoProf/README.md

 			   'edgeonfit': My_Edgeon_Fit_Method}
 ap_new_pipeline_steps = {'head': ['background', 'psf', 'center', 'isophoteinit', 'branch edgeon'],
 		         'standard': ['isophotefit', 'isophoteextract', 'checkfit', 'writeprof'],
-		         'edgeon': ['edgeonfit', 'isophoteextract', 'writeprof', 'orthsample', 'radsample']}
+		         'edgeon': ['edgeonfit', 'isophoteextract', 'writeprof', 'axialprofiles', 'radialprofiles']}
 ```
 in the config file.
-This config file would apply a standard pipeline for face-on or moderately inclined galaxies, but a special pipeline for edge-on galaxies which includes a user defined fitting function *My_Edgeon_Fit_Method*, orthogonal sampling profiles, and radial sampling profiles.
+This config file would apply a standard pipeline for face-on or moderately inclined galaxies, but a special pipeline for edge-on galaxies which includes a user defined fitting function *My_Edgeon_Fit_Method*, axial profiles, and radial profiles.
 This example is included in the test folder as the *test_tree_config.py* example config file.

 # Methods that come with AutoProf